-- 6.1 In preparing a proposal for the site, the developer is advised to hold pre-application discussions with the CNPA.
+- 6.1 In preparing a proposal for the site, the developer is advised to hold pre-application discussions with the planning authority.
 Compliance with this brief should not be interpreted as ensuring automatic approval of a proposal.
-Any application will be judged on its merits; - 6.2 Planning applications must be submitted in the first instance to The Highland Council.
-It is likely that the CNPA will call in the application to deal with once notified of its registration.
+Any application will be judged on its merits. - 6.2 Planning applications must be submitted in the first instance to The Highland Council.
+It is likely that the planning authority will call in the application to deal with once notified of its registration.